 Some examples of negligence in vacuum extraction delivery include:

 If you believe that your child has been injured as a result of vacuum extraction, your first step is to reach out to a birth injury lawyer.
-An Indianapolis birth injury lawyer and staff can help you build a case and get you and your child the help you need.
+The Indianapolis birth injury lawyers at Wilson Kehoe Wingingham can provide you with the legal assistance you need to receive the compensation and justice you deserve.

 With a strong and trustworthy attorney, you’ll have someone advocating for what’s rightfully yours.
 Contact Wilson Kehoe Winingham for a consultation to decide how to best move forward with your case.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.